ychalier/dice/README.md

-# DICE: Joint-Reasoning for Multi-Faceted Commonsense Knowledge
+# DICE

+This repository contains the implementation of DICE, a framework developped for the *Joint-Reasoning for Multi-Faceted Commonsense Knowledge* paper by Yohan Chalier, Simon Raznewski and Gerhard Weikum at the Max-Planck Institute for Informatics, available on [arXiv](https://arxiv.org/abs/2001.04170).

 ## Setup